This post was first published in 2010, and rewritten/updated in 2016.

 (Image from Flickr by ~*Gillian*~)

 Pick an hourly rate.
-You won’t be able to do 40 hours of paid work a week – 20 is more realistic.
-(Allow for marketing, admin, professional development, and down time – writing is tiring.) $30 per hour is a realistic starting rate, though, depending on your experience and qualifications, you may want to go higher.
+Remember that you won’t be able to do 40 hours of paid work a week – 20 is more realistic.
+(Allow for marketing, admin, professional development, and down time – writing is tiring.) $30 per hour is a perfectly realistic starting rate, though, depending on your experience and qualifications, you may want to go higher.

-BUT … charge by the project, not by the hour – especially if you’re a fast writer.
-Telling clients that you charge $30/hour isn’t very helpful: if they’re not writers, they won’t have much idea how long it takes to write a page of content.
-Figure out how long it takes you to write that page (say, two hours) and price accordingly.
+BUT … where possible, charge by the project, not by the hour – especially if you’re a fast writer.
+Telling clients that you charge $30/hour isn’t very helpful: if they’re not writers, they won’t have much idea how long it takes to write, say, a 1,000 word blog post.
+Figure out how long it takes you to write that post (perhaps two hours) and price accordingly.

 I love deadlines.
 I like the whooshing sound they make as they fly by.